-ALL available options to earn credit are posted on an electronic bulletin board located at https://lsuhumanresearch.sona-systems.com/Default.aspx?ReturnUrl=/.
+ALL available options to earn credit are posted on an electronic bulletin board located at http://lsuhumanresearch.sona-systems.com/.
 When you go to this website, you will first have to request an account.
 Once you have secured an account, you will be able to log in and see the options available to you for your various CMST courses.
+All students will need to request a new account as of Fall 2018, as old accounts have been deleted.

 Please note that various ways to fulfill your research learning requirement will appear on this bulletin board throughout the semester.
 You are encouraged to check the system on a regular basis for current credit options that fit your interests as well as your schedule.
+ONLY opportunities with CMST at the beginning will count toward your CMST classes.